MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/structs/partydatabuffersreturnedstatechange.md

 ## Remarks

 This state change is only returned if the corresponding call to [PartyLocalEndpoint::SendMessage()](../classes/PartyLocalEndpoint/methods/partylocalendpoint_sendmessage.md) included the [PartySendMessageOptions::DontCopyDataBuffers](../enums/partysendmessageoptions.md) option.
-This state change is returned once the data buffers passed with this call are no longer in use by the PartyManager instance.
+This state change is returned once the data buffers passed with this call are no longer in use by the library.

 ## Requirements